 Under the Fair School Funding Plan, our District knows the exact amount of state funding each year.
 However, due to the phase-in, we are receiving only 1/3 of that amount from the state.
 The state is in a great financial position to fund the remaining amount.
 A fully funded formula would create stability and would help us make smart financial decisions as a community to continue providing the programs and services our community has come to expect from <INSERT DISTRICT NAME>.

-As it is currently written, our District [will see an additional OR continue to receive at least an estimated] $<INSERT DOLLAR AMOUNT> in state funding with no increase in state taxes for our residents.
+Based on its planned phase-in, our District [will see an additional OR continue to receive at least an estimated] $<INSERT DOLLAR AMOUNT> in state funding with no increase in state taxes for our residents.
 This is money our residents are currently paying in state taxes that will come back to our schools.

 Now is the time to invest in our students and our schools.
 This plan is good for Ohio schools, students and taxpayers.
 We are meeting with our state representatives and state senator to share our support for fully funding this plan, and we will continue to educate our community about the importance of bringing our state dollars to <DISTRICT>.